UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/using_the_uma_sponsor_cli_tool.md

 ## Transferring a Token Sponsor Position

 Navigate to the list of live synthetic tokens and select the contract for which you are a token sponsor.
 Navigate to “Transfer position to new owner” and press “Enter”.
 After confirming, your request to transfer the token sponsor position will be submitted.
-Just as with a withdrawal request, this request will have a liveness period of 60 minutes.[^1]

-[^1]: If transfers were instantaneous, a sponsor who is about to get liquidated would simply transfer their position to a different account, thereby avoiding (frontrunning) the liquidation.
-In theory, they could keep doing these transfers forever, never getting liquidated.
+Just as with a withdrawal request, this request will have a liveness period of 60 minutes.
+(If transfers were instantaneous, a sponsor who is about to get liquidated would simply transfer their position to a different account, thereby avoiding (frontrunning) the liquidation.
+In theory, they could keep doing these transfers forever, never getting liquidated.)

 Note that your summary indicates that there is a “Pending transfer request”.